galaxyproject/training-material/NGS-mapping/tutorials/dive_into_mapping.md

 >
 >The Integrative Genomics Viewer (IGV) is a high-performance visualization tool for interactive exploration of large, integrated genomic datasets.
 It supports a wide variety of data types, including array-based and next-generation sequence data, and genomic annotations.
 In the following we will use it to visualize the computed mapping.
 >
-> 1. To display the result in IGV open the IGV browser local on your computer.
+> 1. **IGV** :wrench:: To display the result in IGV open the IGV browser local on your computer.
-> 2. Click on the right history panel on the Bowtie2 item.
+> 2. **Galaxy** :wrench:: Click on the right history panel on the Bowtie2 item.
-> 3. Choose in the history on the computed Bowtie2 results and click on 'local' at 'display with IGV'.
+> 3. **Galaxy** :wrench:: Choose in the history on the computed Bowtie2 results and click on 'local' at 'display with IGV'.
-> 4. Now the BAM file should be opened in the IGV browser and the genome should be loaded automatically.
+> 4. **IGV** :wrench:: The BAM file should be opened in the IGV browser and the genome should be loaded automatically.
 >
 >       > ### :bulb: Tip: Get access to more genomes
 >       >